API Reference¶

 ¶

-CP-SAT Solver, constraint programming with a SAT backend.
+CP Solver, constraint programming with backtracking search.

 from solvor.cp import Model